-The optimal scenario is to have a trained DSL (or deputy) available on site.
-Where this is not the case a trained DSL (or deputy) will be available to be contacted via phone - for example when working from home.
+The optimal scenario is to have a trained DSL (or deputy) available on site every day the school is open.
+Where this is not the case a trained DSL (or deputy) will be available to be contacted via phone or online video - for example when working from home.

-Where a trained DSL (or deputy) is not on site, in addition to the above, a senior leader will assume responsibility for co-ordinating safeguarding on site.
+Where a trained DSL (or deputy) is not on site, in addition to the above, a senior leader; Nursery Hub Teacher will assume responsibility for coordinating safeguarding on site.

-This might include updating and managing access to child protection documentation and liaising with the offsite DSL (or deputy).
-It may also require liaising with children's social workers.
+This might include updating and managing access to child protection online management system and liaising with the offsite DSL (or deputy) and as required liaising with children's social workers where they require access to children in need and/or to carry out statutory assessments at the school or college.

-It is important that all Sale and Davys staff and volunteers have access to a trained DSL (or deputy).
+It is important that all school staff and volunteers have access to a trained DSL (or deputy).
 On each day staff on site will be made aware of that person is and how to speak to them.
+This is displayed on the weekly rota shared with everyone.

-The DSL will continue to engage with social workers, and attend all multi-agency meetings, which can be done remotely.
+The DSL team will continue to engage with social workers, and attend all multi-agency meetings, which can be done remotely.